-- Why it is important to distinguish between governance and management - The organization that elects representatives and establishes articles of association, by-laws and policies is usually considered to be the governing body - The organization which actually provides the water services (operations, maintenance, financing) can be called the water service provider (WSP) or Management Unit.
-The WSP may not necessarily be the same entity as the governing body.
+- Why it is important to distinguish between governance and management - The organizational structure that elects representatives and establishes articles of association, by-laws and policies is usually considered to be the governing body - The organizational structure which actually provides the water services (operations, maintenance, financing) can be called the water service provider (WSP) or Management Unit.
+The WSP may not necessarily be the same entity as the governing body. - The organizational structure of the WUA depend much on use of external WSP or only internal people of the WUA are used!